A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Introduction

-A common characteristic of continuous structured models is the presence of a \textit{trade-off} between different features, in the sense that the increase of a specific ability corresponds to the decrease of a different trait: in the context of hypoxia, this trade-off usually involves the proliferation rate and the resistance to hypoxic conditions; in the case of infections, one may consider a trade-off involving the susceptible compartment between proliferation rate and resistance to the infection \cite{lorenzi21}.
-In this work, we combine both trade-offs and assume that less proliferative cells have slower metabolic activity, resulting in a higher resistance to hypoxic conditions and a lower infection rate in the presence of oncolytic virus.
 More in detail, our model incorporates both spatial and phenotypic heterogeneity of tumour cells, along with the dynamics of oxygen concentration and viral infection; the model is formulated using a combination of partial differential equations (PDEs) and partial integro-differential equations (PIDEs), explicitly accounting for the spatial gradients of oxygen within the tumour.
 Such a modelling approach allows us to perform a formal asymptotic analysis of simplified settings to compute the homogeneous equilibrium values.

 It is important to remark that the use of a continuous trait variable to describe the system's heterogeneity has been widely employed for equations that share some formal similarities to the ones analysed in the present work, both in the epidemiological settings \cite{almeida21,bernardi22,lorenzi24,lorenzi21} and the ecological settings \cite{dearaujo24,delitala13evolution}.
-In oncolytic virotherapy, structured populations have been used in Ref. \cite{ding22} in relation to the time from infection and in Ref. \cite{karev06} to model various kinds of heterogeneity, including susceptibility to infections, death rates, and virulence; neither of them considers trade-offs similar to the ones we aim to investigate.
+In oncolytic virotherapy, structured populations have been used in Ref. \cite{karev06} to model various kinds of heterogeneity, including susceptibility to infections, death rates, and virulence; neither of them considers trade-offs similar to the ones we aim to investigate.
+A slightly different approach involves the use of an age structure: indeed, the inclusion of the time from the infection as a structuring variable for the infected individuals dates back to the first modern SI model \cite{kermack27}.
+Analogous models were also adopted in Refs. \cite{ding22,gao22} in relation to the time from infection for oncolytic virotherapy and in Ref. \cite{portillo24} in relation to the temporal evolution of stem cells.

 As previously mentioned, in this work, we build upon the model presented in Ref. \cite{lorenzi21} and include spatial heterogeneity and environmental factors that influence the dynamics (as in Refs. \cite{chiari23heterogeneity,chiari23radio}); to our knowledge, both aspects constitute a novelty with respect to the existing literature.